Brendale BESS Noise Wall Mural

 Located in Crescent Head, the mural transforms a functional public structure into a visual landmark anchoring environmental messaging within everyday space.

 The project gained public traction through council channels, where it was shared across social platforms, highlighting both the artwork and the artist behind it.
-In their official Facebook post, council draws direct attention to the mural’s presence and authorship, noting it was “designed by a local artist, INDO”
+In their official Facebook post, council draws direct attention to the mural’s presence and authorship, noting it was “designed by a local artist, INDO” What’s clear is this: the work isn’t positioned as decoration.
+It’s framed as civic communication.

 The mural speaks to a larger narrative.
 Koalas in this region are not abstract symbols they are part of a fragile, real ecosystem under pressure.
 The artwork captures that tension with clarity and restraint, balancing aesthetic strength with environmental intent.

 From a council perspective, the outcome is strategic.
-A once overlooked amenities building becomes
+A once overlooked amenities building becomes a point of engagement.

-a point of engagement.
 A message that might otherwise be ignored is now unavoidable.

 From an artist’s perspective, it demonstrates control.
-Not just of style but of meaning, placement,
+Not just of style but of meaning, placement, and impact.

 This is where public art shifts category.
-From paint on a wall to infrastructure for awareness,
+From paint on a wall to infrastructure for awareness, identity, and action.

 National Tribune